Snapchat Planets Order and Meaning Explained (2026)

 What is the order of Snapchat best friends?

-The order of Snapchat’s best friends depends on the amount of interaction you have with them on Snapchat.
-So, the Snapchat user with whom you share the most snaps and chats for straight weeks becomes your best friend on Snapchat and is assigned the Mercury planet.
+The order of Snapchat’s best friends depends on the frequency of interaction.
+The Snapchat user you share the most snaps and chat for weeks becomes your best friend on Snapchat and is assigned the Mercury planet.

 How many best friend planets are on Snapchat?